 - Insurance payments and coverage, and

-- How much the plaintiff would have earned if he or she was not injured in the accident.
+- How much you would have earned if you were not injured in the accident.

-If someone is killed in a fire or burn injury accident, the victim is no longer alive to file a personal injury lawsuit on their own behalf.
-Instead, certain family members can file a wrongful death lawsuit.
-A wrongful death lawsuit will allow the surviving family to recover damages and hold the wrongdoer responsible for their actions.8
+If your family member is killed in a fire or burn injury accident, you may be able to file a wrongful death lawsuit.
+A wrongful death lawsuit will allow you to recover damages and hold the wrongdoer responsible for their actions.8

 In most cases, eligible family members who can file a wrongful death lawsuit include: